-In connection with the Company's strategic pivot to Yield10 Bioscience, the Compensation Committee awarded long-term stock option incentives in 2016 to the executive officers and other employees whose employment continued beyond the completed restructuring.
-Each awarded option has an exercise price per share equal to the fair market value of the Company's common stock on the date of the grant, vests in four equal semi-annual installments at a rate of 25% per installment over two years, and has a term of ten years from the date of grant.
+The Compensation Committee awarded long-term stock option incentives in 2019 to the executive officers and other employees.
+Each awarded option has an exercise price per share equal to the fair market value of Common Stock on the date of the grant, vests in sixteen equal quarterly installments at a rate of 6.25% per installment over four years, and has a term of ten years from the date of grant.
 Named executive officers receiving these stock option awards were as follows:

-Number of

-Named Executive Officer Options
+Named Executive Officer Number of Options

 Oliver P. Peoples, Ph.D.
-165,000
+6,000

 Kristi D. Snell, Ph.D.
-100,000
+3,000

-Lynne H. Brum 50,000
+Lynne H. Brum 1,500